 My Perspective on Travel Agent Travel Styles

 So, it does take some trust to feel confident that the agent isn’t just booking because of the commission they will get for the booking.
-However, it’s generally in their best interest to take care of their customers as they benefit from referrals and happy customers.
+However, taking care of their customers is generally in their best interest as they benefit from referrals and happy customers.

 We got a little portfolio with our itinerary printed out, tickets, hotel information, car, and some sights to see in the areas.
-She also booked us tickets to a luau.
-It was a great experience and if you find someone you trust that will listen to you, it’s a great way to go.
+She also booked our tickets to a luau.
+It was a great experience, and if you find someone you trust that will listen to you, it’s a great way to go.

 Go on a Group Tour Travel Styles

 The last travel style is where people travel on group tours.
 In this type of trip, everything is planned for you including the hotel and itinerary.
-Sometimes the flight is included and other times you have the option to book the flight or have the tour company do it.
+Sometimes the flight is included, and other times you can book the flight or have the tour company do it.

-You may have some inputs like day trips or activities though most are planned out for you.
+Though most are planned out for you, you may have some inputs like day trips or activities.
 Voila!
 Your trip is done.